Drusen - What are They?

 To read more about what actions you can take click here: Macular Degeneration Prevention

-Although these yellow spots don't cause macular degeneration, they do play a role in the progression of this eye disease.
+Although these yellow spots don't cause macular degeneration, they can play a role in the progression of this eye disease.

 √ Prevention of Macular Degeneration?